Interference-Aware Opportunistic Random Access in Dense IoT Networks: Analysis of Aggregate Throughput Scaling Law

 where $I_{x}(y, z)$ is the regularized incomplete beta function. \end{lemma} \begin{proof}[Proof: \nopunct] We refer to Appendix A. \end{proof}

-From this lemma, we are able to equivalently transform the expression of $\tilde{p}_s$ in (\ref{eq_bound2}) to the well-known regularized incomplete beta function.
-Now, the following interesting observation is made in Remark 2, which enables us to state how to find the value of $\nu$.
+From this lemma, it is possible to transform the expression of $\tilde{p}_s$ in (\ref{eq_bound2}) equivalently to the well-known regularized incomplete beta function.
+Now, the following interesting observation is made in Remark 2, which enables us to state how to decide the value of $\nu$.